john-hawkins/textplain/README.md

 sudo python3 -m spacy download en
 ```

+We have built an internal synonym antonym dictionary from public access material.
-For a dictionary of synonyms and antonyms we use wordnet from NLTK
+For an extended dictionary of synonyms and antonyms we use wordnet from NLTK
 You will need to install wordnet post-package-install.
 ```
 import nltk